Formation of clusters and coarsening in weakly interacting diffusions: Stationary and metastable states

 We show that in the strong local interaction regime $\ell \ll 1$ and $\gamma \gg 1$, the free energy defined in~\cref{eq:def:free_energy} has a discontinuous phase transition, which is defined as follows~\cite{CP10,CGPS20}. \begin{defn}[Transition point] A parameter value $\gamma_c >0$ is said to be a \emph{transition point} of~$\mathcal{F}_{\gamma,\ell}$ (for fixed $\ell>0$) from the uniform measure $\rhounif(\dx{x}) = 1 \dx{x}$ if it satisfies \begin{enumerate} \item For $0<\gamma< \gamma_c$, $\rhounif$ is the unique minimiser of $\mathcal{F}_{\gamma,\ell}$\,. \item For $\gamma=\gamma_c $, $\rhounif$ is a minimiser of $\mathcal{F}_{\gamma,\ell}$\,. \item For $\gamma>\gamma_c$, there exists $\rho_{\gamma} \in \cP(\T)\setminus \set{\rhounif}$, such that $\rho_\gamma$ is a minimiser of $\mathcal{F}_{\gamma,\ell}$\,. \end{enumerate} Additionally, a transition point $\gamma_c >0$ is said to be \emph{continuous} for $\mathcal{F}_{\gamma,\ell}$ if \begin{enumerate} \item For $\gamma=\gamma_c$, $\rhounif$ is the unique minimiser of $\mathcal{F}_{\gamma,\ell}$\,. \item Given any family of minimisers $\{\rho_\gamma | \gamma> \gamma_c \}$, it holds that

 \end{enumerate} A transition point $\gamma_c$ which is not continuous is said to be \emph{discontinuous}. \end{defn} As shown in~\cite{CP10,CGPS20,DGPS23}, for small $\gamma$, the uniform state $\rhounif$ is the unique stationary state.
-Also, for small enough $\ell$, we have a discontinuous phase transition~\cite[Def.\ 5.4]{CGPS20} as the following corollary shows.
-We use the refined result from~\cite[Lemma 5.3]{GvalaniSchlichting2020}, which allows to identify a certain scaling regime between $\gamma$ and $\ell$ in which a discontinuous phase transition is present. \begin{corollary} Assume that $w\colon \R \to \R$ has compact support and that $\int_\R w(x)\dx x <0$.
-Then for sufficiently small $\ell>0$, the potential $W_{\gamma,\ell}$ defined in~\eqref{eq:def:rescaledW} has a discontinuous transition point $\gamma_c< \gamma_\sharp$.
-In particular, for $\gamma>\gamma_c$ there exists a minimizer $\rho_{\gamma,\ell}$ of $\calF_{\gamma,\ell}$ distinct from the uniform state $\rhounif(\dx{x}) = 1$ \end{corollary} \begin{proof} The regularity assumption on $w$ ensures that the condition~\cite[(5.2) in Lemma 5.3]{GvalaniSchlichting2020} is satisfied, where the role of $\epsilon$ is given in terms of $\ell$.
-The existence of the distinct minimizers of $\calF_{\gamma,\ell}$ for $\ell$ sufficiently small $\gamma=\gamma_c$ is now an immediate consequence of~\cref{def:transitionpoint}. \end{proof} In particular,~\cref{corollary:discontinuous} holds true under~\cref{w-assumption} for $\ell$ sufficiently small and the existence of two energy minimizers for $\gamma=\gamma_c$ is illustrated in~\cref{fig:bifurcation-diagram}.
+Also, for small enough $\ell$, we have a discontinuous phase transition~\cite[Def.\ 5.4]{CGPS20} as the following result shows. \begin{proposition} Let $w\colon \R \to \R$ have compact support and moreover assume that $\int_\R w(x)\dx x <0$.
+Then, for all sufficiently small $\ell>0$, the potential $W_{\gamma,\ell}$ defined in~\eqref{eq:def:rescaledW} has a discontinuous transition point $\gamma_c< \gamma_\sharp$.
+In particular, for $\gamma>\gamma_c$ there exists a global minimiser $\rho_{\gamma,\ell}$ of $\calF_{\gamma,\ell}$ distinct from the uniform state $\rhounif(\dx{x}) = 1$. \end{proposition} In particular,~\cref{prop:discontinuous} holds true under~\cref{w-assumption} for $\ell$ sufficiently small.
+The existence of two energy minimisers for $\gamma=\gamma_c$ is illustrated in~\cref{fig:bifurcation-diagram}.
+Below in~\cref{subsec:gamma-crit}, we will prove that

+where $\Delta = -w(0)>0$.
+The proof of~\cref{prop:discontinuous} is based on the following result, which shows that sufficiently localised attractive interacting potentials lead to discontinuous phase transitions~\cite[Cor.
+5.14]{CGPS20}.